 3. Treasury Bills.

 Treasury Bills are short term (up to one year) borrowing instruments of the union government.
 It is an IOU of the Government.
 It is a promise by the Government to pay a stated sum after expiry of the stated period from the date of issue (14/91/182/364 days i.e. less than one year).
 They are issued at a discount to the face value, and on maturity the face value is paid to the holder.
-The rate of discount and the corresponding issue price are determined at each auction.
+The rate of discount and the corresponding issue price are determined at each auction.4.
+Certificate of Deposits

 Certificates of Deposit (CDs) is a negotiable money market instrument nd issued in dematerialised form or as a Usance Promissory Note, for funds deposited at a bank or other eligible financial institution for a specified time period.
 Guidelines for issue of CDs are presently governed by various directives issued by the Reserve Bank of India, as amended from time to time.
 CDs can be issued by (i) scheduled commercial banks excluding Regional Rural Banks (RRBs) and Local Area Banks (LABs); and (ii) select all-India Financial Institutions that have been permitted by RBI to raise short-term resources within the umbrella limit fixed by RBI.
 Banks have the freedom to issue CDs depending on their requirements.
 An FI may issue CDs within the overall umbrella limit fixed by RBI, i.e., issue of CD together with other instruments viz., term money, term deposits, commercial papers and intercorporate deposits should not exceed 100 per cent of its net owned funds, as per the latest audited balance sheet.